 Pin Diagram of ESP8266:

-By now you would have got a small idea on ESP8266 module and you may have understood that we have to upload a program code to ESP8266 to make it operational either as standalone or as slave device.
+By now you would have got an idea on ESP8266 module and you might have understood that we have to upload a program code to ESP8266 to make it operational either as a standalone or as a slave device.

 What is Thingspeak platform, how to create an account and get API key?